Blace: Settlements

 Aside from the town of Blace, the following villages consist the municipality of Blace:

 Demographics

-According to the last official census done in 2011, the municipality of Blace has 11,754 inhabitants.
+According to the official census done in 2011, the municipality of Blace had 11,754 inhabitants.
 The urban population comprises 44.7% of the municipality's population.

 Ethnic groups

 Most of Blace's population is of Serbian nationality (98.27%).
 The ethnic composition of the municipality:

 Features

 Every year in August, there is a 3-day festival named "Šljivijada" ("Plumday" in English); citizens of Blace consider the plum to be a very important fruit.
 On that day, there are many plum cultivators who show off their fruit.
 Many festival attendees listen to folk and other Serbian music.

+International cooperation

+Blace is twinned with the following cities and municipalities: